hectorstudio/react-client-interface-with-tango/Widgets.md

 |-|-|-
 | publish | string | If true, the device name is made available to other inputs as a variable (see example at the top.)

-In the component, the input is an objec with the following structure:
+In the component, the input is an object with the following structure:

 | Key | Type | Description
 |-|-|-